ishwarrimal/frontend-interview-preps/React/ReactInterview/readme.md

 }
 ```

-4. **Benefits:** Uncontrolled components can be simpler to set up for simple scenarios where you don't need to manage the input's value through React state.
+Benefit: Uncontrolled components can be simpler to set up for simple scenarios where you don't need to manage the input's value through React state.
 They can also be faster since there's no need to re-render the component on each input change.
-5. **Usage:** Use uncontrolled components when you have simple forms and want to reduce the complexity of managing state in your React components.